How to Become a Better Reader (2022)

 Mortimer J. Adler and Charles Van Doren, How to Read a Book.

 Will Durant, The Greatest Minds and Ideas of All Time, compiled and edited by John Little.

 About the Author

 James Emery White is the founding and senior pastor of Mecklenburg Community Church in Charlotte, NC, and the ranked adjunct professor of theology and culture at Gordon-Conwell Theological Seminary, where he also served as their fourth president.
-His latest book, Meet Generation Z: Understanding and Reaching the New Post-Christian World, is available on Amazon.
-To enjoy a free subscription to the Church & Culture blog, visit ChurchAndCulture.org, where you can view past blogs in our archive and read the latest church and culture news from around the world.
-Follow Dr. White on Twitter, Facebook and Instagram.
+His latest book After “I Believe” is now available on Amazon or your favorite bookseller.
+To enjoy a free subscription to the Church & Culture blog, visit churchandculture.org, where you can view past blogs in our archive, read the latest church and culture news from around the world, and listen to the Church & Culture Podcast.
+Follow Dr. White on Twitter, Facebook and Instagram at @JamesEmeryWhite.